The Fisherman and the Syren

 The Fisherman and the Syren is an oil painting by Frederic Leighton, first exhibited in 1858.
 It is a composition of two small full-length figures, a mermaid clasping a fisherman round the neck.
 The picture is in the collection of the Bristol Museum & Art Gallery.

 Description

 The painting is a composition of two figures with rocks and the sea.
-A young Sicilian fisherman slipping asleep down a rock into the tide is grasped round the neck by a water-nymph.
-He is swarthy in complexion, with dark curly hair, and nude save only for a crimson loin-cloth, his purple drapery being cast aside upon the grey rocks.
-The nymph is nude and blonde; her long, wavy brown hair is laced with pearls.
+A young Sicilian fisherman slipping asleep down a rock into the tide is grasped round the neck by a siren.
+He is swarthy in complexion, with dark curly hair and wears a loincloth.
+The siren is nude and blonde; her long, wavy brown hair is laced with pearls.

 The subject is taken from "Der Fischer", a ballad by Goethe written in 1779:

 Analysis

 According to Jones, et al., Leighton's literary pictures "suggest a preoccupation with women as destroyers", and The Fisherman and the Syren represents that theme "quite unequivocally".
 Leighton here explores the femme fatale archetype that became popular in Victorian art, notably in the work of the Symbolists.
 In 1861, in a letter to his father, Leighton explained that the picture was "as little naturalistic as anything could be".